pootsbook/crossingtherubicon/_posts/2015-11-10-elm-playlist.md

 **Effects as Data**
 Richard Feldman _Reactive Conference, November 2015_.

 Richard returns with another instalment at the recently held Reactive Conference in Europe.
 This is the practical argument for Elm from first principles.
-His delivery is masterful, and I don’t think I’ve ever seen an audience break into spontaneous applause at just the mention of a programming language before.
+His delivery is masterful, and I don’t think I’ve ever seen an audience break into spontaneous applause at the mere mention of a programming language.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9cIEtC-V2XE?start=10200" frameborder="0" allowfullscreen></iframe>